DCodius/Game.MazeWalker/README.md

 After weeks comparing various game engines and lurking on streamers & youtubers, my love is fallin into [Godot 4.2](https://godotengine.org/ "Free & Opensource Game Engine") with C# script.

 ## What I have learn
 - **Game Engine** : Why Godot ?
-Well it's Open Source & 100% FREE, this is so far most newbie friendly with intuitive  ui workflow.
+Well it's Open Source & 100% FREE, this is so far <strong>"The Most Newbie Friendly"</strong> with intuitive  ui workflow.
 And after Unity decided to changes their Pricing License,  Godot is the best option for Indie GameDev for sure !
 - **Sprite/Pixel Art Tool** : Its lot of tools for Sprite Image Editor out there, but i think [aseprite](https://www.aseprite.org/).
 It's simple yet equiped with various Plugins.
 - **Animation** : Use AnimationPlayer with Spreadsheet (.png) containing all animation frames